glennin-codes/ComradesBiz/README.md

 This repository includes modifications to the original codebase, including .
 - Cart and checkout page added a notifyer to notify each seller of a single product
 - Contact page added a map and a working contact form
-- Login and Register page,  the register page increased the authenticity and validation of a new user, buy validating their emails through an email sent to their reqistered emails
+- Login and Register page,  the register page increased the authenticity and validation of a new user, buy validating their emails through an email link sent to their reqistered emails
 -Admin/dashboard made the admin page such that it can take in multiple sellers and send their product details to a server , then they can mannage their product edit,delete options.So  increased or scaled up the application from a one user(seller) to multiple student sellers.
 -used MUI and boostrap for additional stylings